Facelift Virginia Beach

 Face Surgery in Virginia Beach

+At our practice in Virginia Beach, Facelift surgery is one of the most frequently performed procedures.
 The best age to consider cosmetic surgery is when your aging face or neck bothers you enough to correct it — when you don’t look like you anymore.
-People who choose a facelift tend to do so to address sagging skin that makes them look older than they are (or feel) due to sagging cheeks, jowls and neck.
+People who choose a facelift in Virginia Beach tend to do so to address sagging skin that makes them look older than they are (or feel) due to sagging cheeks, jowls and neck.

 The average patient age for a facelift in Virginia Beach is typically between 40 and 70 years old, but sometimes younger or older individuals are good candidates for the surgery due to their unique circumstances.